a0neup03/stem-cell-analysis-in-psichomics/README.md

 # Analysing isogenic human stem cells vs fibroblasts using psichomics

+This project contains the code for the analysis performed in the following book chapter:

+> Nuno Saraiva-Agostinho and Nuno L. Barbosa-Morais (2020).
+**[Interactive Alternative Splicing Analysis of Human Stem Cells Using psichomics][chapter]**.
+In: Kidder B. (eds) Stem Cell Transcriptional Networks. *Methods in Molecular Biology*, vol 2117.
+Humana, New York, NY

 ## Pipeline

-1. [SRP063867][] loading containing biological data for human isogenic stem cells and fibroblasts
+1. Loading [SRP063867][] data, containing data for human isogenic stem cells and fibroblasts
 2. Gene expression data filtering and normalisation
 3. Alternative splicing quantification